Oprah Winfrey Fast Facts

 Birth place: Kosciusko, Mississippi

-Birth name: Oprah Gail Winfrey
+Name: Oprah Gail Winfrey

 Father: Vernon Winfrey, a barber